The thrill of victory

 Kamiakin tied it up in the game’s 16th minute, thanks to Alicia Nguyen’s penalty kick, sending the teams into halftime with a 1-1 score.

 Abel and Harrell would connect again in the second half, only this time Harrell had the score, while Abel had the assist.
-The goal was all the Patriots would need to net the state title.
+The goal was all the Patriots would need to capture the state title.

 When the referee blew the whistle, officially ending the game, the Patriots jumped and screamed with excitement, while echoes of the chant “Patriot power” emanated through the stands.